RexYing/SimDL.github.io/overview.md

 The goal of this workshop is to encourage knowledge sharing and communication revolving around machine learning for simulation, across the variety of domains, and potentially create collaborations.

 ### References
 [1] P. Battaglia et al. Interaction networks for learning about objects, relations and physics.
-NeurIPS 2016. </br>
+NeurIPS 2016. <br>
 [2] K. T. Schütt et al. Schnet: A continuous-filter convolutional neural network for modeling quantum interactions.
-NeurIPS 2017.</br>
+NeurIPS 2017.<br>
 [3] A. Sanchez et al. Graph networks as learnable physics engines for inference and control.
-PMLR 2018.</br>
+PMLR 2018.<br>
 [4] A. Sanchez et al. Learning to simulate complex physics with graph networks.
-ICML 2020.</br>
+ICML 2020.<br>
-[5] A Sneak Peek at 19 Science Simulations for the Summit Supercomputer in 2019 (from the Oak Ridge National Laboratory). </br>
+[5] A Sneak Peek at 19 Science Simulations for the Summit Supercomputer in 2019 (from the Oak Ridge National Laboratory). <br>
 [6] S. He et al. Learning to predict the cosmological structure formation.
-Proceedings of the National Academy of Sciences 2019.</br>
+Proceedings of the National Academy of Sciences 2019.<br>
 [7] V. Bapst et al. Unveiling the predictive power of static structure in glassy systems.
-Nature Physics 2020.</br>
+Nature Physics 2020.<br>
 [8] Z. Long et al. PDE-Net 2.0: Learning PDEs from data with a numeric-symbolic hybrid deep network.
-Journal of Computational Physics 2019.</br>
+Journal of Computational Physics 2019.<br>
 [9] R. Wang et al. Towards physics-informed deep learning for turbulent flow prediction.
-KDD 2020.</br>
+KDD 2020.<br>
 [10] A. Mohan et al. Embedding hard physical constraints in convolutional neural networks for 3D turbulence.
-ICLR 2020 Workshop.</br>
+ICLR 2020 Workshop.<br>
 [11] Y. Li et al. Learning compositional koopman operators for model-based control.
-ICLR 2020.</br>
+ICLR 2020.<br>